lhackel-tub/ConfigILM/README.md

 For detailed information please visit the [publication](TODO:arXiv-Link) or the [documentation](https://lhackel-tub.github.io/ConfigILM).

 `ConfigILM` is released under the [MIT Software License](https://opensource.org/licenses/mit-0)

+## Contributing

+As an open-source project in a developing field, we are open to contributions, whether it be in the form of a new or improved feature or better documentation.

+For detailed information on how to contribute, see [here](.github/CONTRIBUTING.md).

 ## Citation